jump-dev/JuMP.jl/docs/src/manual/nlp.md

 ### Register a function, gradient, and hessian

-!!! warning
+You can also register a function with the second-order derivative information, which is a scalar for univariate functions, and a symmetric matrix for multivariate functions.

-    The ability to explicitly register a hessian is only available for univariate functions.
+#### Univariate functions

 Instead of automatically differentiating the hessian, you can instead pass a function which returns a number representing the second-order derivative.